sigstore/docs/content/en/gitsign/installation.md

 go install github.com/sigstore/gitsign@latest
 ```

 The resulting binary will be placed at `$GOPATH/bin/gitsign`.

 ### Installing Gitsign with Homebrew

-If you are using [Homebrew](https://docs.brew.sh/) as a package manager for macOS or Linux, you can use it to install Gistign.
-Use `brew tap` to add Sigstore's repository to your system, then run `brew install` to get it installed:
+If you are using [Homebrew](https://docs.brew.sh/) as a package manager for
+macOS or Linux, you can use it to install Gitsign.
+Use `brew tap` to add
+Sigstore's repository to your system, then run `brew install` to get it
+installed:

 ```console
 brew tap sigstore/tap